aseldawy/CS167/Labs/Lab5/CS167_Lab5.md

 ```text
 <artifactId>spark-core_2.11</artifactId>
 ```
-6. Few of commands in the next sections may require more than 2 arguments.
+6. Few commands in the next sections may require more than 2 arguments.

 ### IV. `count-all` and `code-filter` (15 minutes)
 1. The `count-all` command should use the method `RDD#count` which is an action.
 Below is the expected output for the two sample files.